Blog

 3. As the browser encounters <script> elements, the observer fires before the browser fetches the src URL

-4. For matched scripts, the observer changes the type attribute to text/blocked, preventing execution
+4. For matched scripts, the observer rewrites the type attribute to text/plain and stamps data-cs-blocked="true", which the browser refuses to execute

 6. Approved scripts are re-injected when consent is granted; denied scripts remain blocked